SourcePointUSA/android-cmp-app/NATIVEMESSAGE_GUIDE.md

 - [A complete example](#a-complete-example)

 ## Intro
-The `Nativemessage` feature let the client app to provide a native layout to present the consent text avoiding the usage of the Webview object.
+Until now customers needed to use the SDK to create the consent pop-up.
+Thanks to the new `Nativemessage` feature, customers can now choose to create the consent view using their own native layout.

 ## Configure a property to use with the Nativemessage
 From our Message Builder, choose the `Native App` option to create the new native property and the press on `New Message`.